 This is because we train our modules on billions of humans' high-quality use-cases.

 As a result, our rewriting extension can produce output with varying levels of complexity that follow all guidelines for writing easy-to-read sentences.

 In other words, whenever you generate or rewrite sentences using the TextCortex rewriting extension, there will be a human touch involved.

 The TextCortex rewriter extension will save up to 70% of your writing time and assist wherever your writing cursor requires.

 By implementing it in your writing flow, you will be able to:

-To rewrite your sentences without altered meanings in a single click Join our waiting list and watch how TextCortex boosts your writing skills instantly.
+To rewrite your sentences without altered meanings in a single click, sign up for free and watch how TextCortex boosts your writing skills instantly.